shockazul/battleship---SOMLpj/README.txt

 H * Computer marks as hit; goes down
 O * Miss

+*Note, when the computer misses, it returns to the first known hit.* (This will be further explained in the next example)

+In the first example, the computer was lucky.
+It sank the entire ship in one turn; however, this is not always the case.
-However, the computer is not always so lucky.
-Sometimes, it'll randomly select the middle position (as shown below).
+Sometimes, it'll select the middle position instead (as shown below).

 X
 X <--
 X

 This is when the algorithm becomes a bit more complicated.
 The computer, by default, goes down first.
 This means it misses the top portion of the ship and only hits the bottom.
 To fix this issue, I developed a marker-like system for the computer.
-The computer marks a hit position as T if it's traveled there more than once.
-This will prevent it from constantly returning to that spot.
+The computer marks a hit position as "T" if it's traveled there more than once.
+This will prevent it from constantly returning to the same spot.
 The process is demonstrated below.

 X
 X <-- Computer lands here (Marks as first hit)
 X

 X
+H <-- Computer goes down
-H <--Computer goes down
+H * Computer marks as hit; goes down
-H (Marked hit then goes down)
-O (Marked miss, returns to the original location (first hit)); *Note, when the computer misses, it returns to the first known hit.*
+O * Computer marks as miss; returns to first known hit

 X
 H <-- Computer goes down again
-T (Computer has been here before; MARK AS T; return to first known hit) O
+T * Computer has been here before; MARK POSITION AS T; return to first known hit O

 O